2017 Ukraine ransomware attacks: Attribution

-On 30 June, the Security Service of Ukraine (SBU) reported it had seized the equipment that had been used to launch the cyberattack, claiming it to have belonged to Russian agents responsible for launching the attack.
-On 1 July 2017 the SBU claimed that available data showed that the same perpetrators who in Ukraine in December 2016 attacked the financial system, transport and energy facilities of Ukraine (using TeleBots and BlackEnergy) were the same hacking groups who attacked Ukraine on 27 June 2017.
+On 30 June, the Security Service of Ukraine (SBU) reported that it had seized equipment allegedly used to launch the cyberattack, stating that it belonged to Russian agents responsible for the attack.
+On 1 July 2017, the SBU stated that available data indicated the perpetrators of the December 2016 attacks on Ukraine's financial system, transport and energy infrastructure, which used TeleBots and BlackEnergy, were the same groups responsible for the 27 June 2017 attack.
 "This testifies to the involvement of the special services of Russian Federation in this attack," it concluded.
-(A December 2016 cyber attack on a Ukrainian state energy computer caused a power cut in the northern part of the capital, Kyiv).
-Russia–Ukraine relations are at a frozen state since Russia's 2014 annexation of Crimea followed by a Russian government-backed separatist insurgency in eastern Ukraine in which more than 10,000 people had died by late June 2017.
-(Russia has repeatedly denied sending troops or military equipment to eastern Ukraine).
-Ukraine claims that hacking Ukrainian state institutions is part of what they describe as a "hybrid war" by Russia on Ukraine.
+A December 2016 cyberattack on a Ukrainian state energy system caused a power outage in northern Kyiv.
+Russia–Ukraine relations have remained strained since Russia's 2014 annexation of Crimea and the subsequent conflict in eastern Ukraine, which had resulted in more than 10,000 deaths by late June 2017.
+Russia has denied sending troops or military equipment to eastern Ukraine.
+Ukraine has described cyberattacks on its state institutions as part of "hybrid war" waged by Russia.

-On 30 June 2017, cyber security firm ESET claimed that the Telebots group (which they claimed had links to BlackEnergy) was behind the attack: "Prior to the outbreak, the Telebots group targeted mainly the financial sector.
+On 30 June 2017, cybersecurity firm ESET attributed the attack to the TeleBots group, which it stated had links to BlackEnergy.
+"Prior to the outbreak, the Telebots group targeted mainly the financial sector.
 The latest outbreak was directed against businesses in Ukraine, but they apparently underestimated the malware's spreading capabilities.
 That's why the malware went out of control."
-ESET had earlier reported that BlackEnergy had been targeting Ukrainian cyber infrastructure since 2014.
-In December 2016, ESET had concluded that TeleBots had evolved from the BlackEnergy hackers and that TeleBots had been using cyberattacks to sabotage the Ukrainian financial sector during the second half of 2016.
+ESET had previously reported that BlackEnergy had been targeting Ukraine's cyber infrastructure since 2014.
+In December 2016, ESET concluded that TeleBots had evolved from the BlackEnergy group and had used cyberattacks to sabotage Ukraine's financial sector during the second half of 2016.

-Around the time of 4 July raid on MeDoc, the $10,000 in bitcoin already collected in the listed wallets for NotPetya had been collected, and experts believed it was used to buy space on the anonymous Tor network.
-One message posted there purportedly from the NotPetya authors demanded 100,000 bitcoin (about $2.6 million) to halt the attack and decrypt all affected files.
-On 5 July 2017, a second message purportedly from the NotPetya authors was posted in a Tor website, demanding those that wish to decrypt their files send 100 bitcoin (approximately $250,000).
-The message was signed with the same private key used by the original Petya ransomware, suggesting the same group was responsible for both.
+Around the time of the 4 July raid on M.E.Doc, the $10,000 in bitcoin already collected in the listed wallets for NotPetya had been withdrawn, and experts speculated it was used to buy space on the anonymous Tor network.
+One message posted there, allegedly from the NotPetya authors, demanded 100,000 bitcoin (about $2.6 million) to halt the attack and decrypt all affected files.
+On 5 July 2017, a second message, also allegedly from the NotPetya authors, was posted on a Tor website, demanding that those seeking to decrypt their files send 100 bitcoin (approximately $250,000).
+The message was signed with the same private key used by the original Petya ransomware, suggesting that the same group was responsible for both.